sSelmann/Story_protocol/monitoring/README_story_node_bot.md

 # 📡 Story Node Alert Bot

-`story-node-alert-bot` is a monitoring and alerting system for **Story Protocol** validator nodes.
-It uses **Prometheus** for metric collection and **Alertmanager** to send alerts directly to **Telegram** via a custom bot.
+`story-node-alert-bot` is a monitoring and alerting setup for **Story Protocol** validator nodes.
+It uses **Prometheus** for metric collection and **Alertmanager** to dispatch alerts directly to **Telegram** via a dedicated bot.

-This setup ensures node operators receive instant feedback on the synchronization status, validator power, peer connectivity, and other essential node health indicators.
+This system ensures validator operators receive immediate feedback on key health metrics, including sync status, validator power, and peer connectivity — along with periodic status reports.

 ---

 ## 🚀 Features

-- ✅ Real-time alerting via Telegram
+- ✅ Instant alerts sent to Telegram
-- 🧠 Monitors sync status, validator power, and peer count
+- 🧠 Monitors synchronization, validator power, and peer count
-- 📊 Hourly health reports with consensus and block height
+- 🕒 Hourly status messages with consensus and block height (via static rule or external script)
-- 🔧 Easy integration with Prometheus & Alertmanager
+- 🔧 Seamless integration with existing Prometheus + Alertmanager stacks

 ---